AdamusBG/FizzBuzz-Java/README.md

 ## Using the program

-To clone this repo to your computer, please navigate to your desired directory from a terminal window and enter: `git clone https://github.com/AdamusBG/FizzBuzz-Java.git`.
+To clone this repo to your computer, please navigate to your desired directory from a terminal window and enter `git clone https://github.com/AdamusBG/FizzBuzz-Java.git`.
 Then enter `cd FizzBuzz-Java` to open it.

 Now follow enter the following commands into your terminal, note you will need Maven installed.